Skip to content

 Police community support officer

-Police community support officers (PCSOs) work in a neighbourhood policing team to help deal with and prevent crime.
+Police community support officers (PCSOs) work in neighbourhood policing teams to prevent crime and tackle anti-social behaviour.

 Annual Salary